Luchtfoto van de Waterkaravaan drijvende tuinen Coen Dijkstra

 Floating gardens

-Ten other gardens with Amsterdam Canal Wood
+Ten different gardens with Amsterdam canalwood

 In many waterways, nature has little chance to thrive